AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/package-manager.md

 1. [Access Package Manager.](#accessing)

-1. Open the package details from the package list by clicking on the package name.
+1. Open the package details from the package list by clicking the package name.

 1. Click **Build**.
 A dialog asks for confirmation that you do want to build the package since any existing package contents will be overwritten.

 1. Click **OK**.
-AEM will build the package, listing all content added to the package as it does so in the activity list.
+AEM builds the package, listing all content added to the package as it does so in the activity list.
 When complete AEM displays a confirmation that the package was built and (when you close the dialog) updates the package list information.

 ### Editing a Package {#edit-package}